ashleynguci/smart-bank-chatbot/README.md

 ### Run Frontend Server
 For UI development purposes, it is much more handy to use a dev server instead of a container.
-Code changes will be reflected in real time, speeding up development!
+Code changes will be reflected in real time in the browser whenever you save files, speeding up development!

 To start a hot-reloading dev server on http://localhost:3000, use the following commands: